jweden/httpClient/readme.txt

 mvn -DargLine="-Dapikey=<your api key> -Duser=<your username> -Dpassword=<your password>" test

-Currently it tests to make sure the getting of events works in the Constant Contact API and responds with the correct Content-Type header.
+This goes against the Constant Contact API.
 It uses the soon-to-be-deprecated basic authentication login.
 Tests are harnessed in TestNG.
-The said test is a multi-threaded test that sends in the same request 5 times and ensures a correct response to each of these requests.
 The http client used in the tests is based upon Apache HTTP Components (i.e. not the old deprecated Apache Commons HttpClient).

+The first test is a multi-threaded test that sends in the same request 5 times and ensures a correct response (Content-Type header) to each of these requests.
+The second test sends in a bad oauth2 login and parses the json response for correct error messages.

 This was tested with the following environment: